Helping every child find their voice, everywhere

 Supporting the Everyday Moments

-At AAC & Me, communication support is part of everyday life.
-It is woven into daily routines, strengthened by relationships and shaped through reflection.
+At AAC and Me, communication support is part of everyday life.
+It’s woven into daily routines, strengthened by relationships and shaped through reflection.

 Child pointing to a laminated AAC core board while playing with a wooden toy train track